sindresorhus/sindresorhus.github.com/donate.md

 - [Recordia](https://sindresorhus.com/recordia)
 - [Black Out](https://sindresorhus.com/black-out)

-*A nice review in the App Store is also a good way to support my work.*
+*A nice review on the App Store is also a good way to support my work.*